Tag: USDT

 Europe Finally Responds to Dollar Stablecoin Dominance

-The digital economy has been dollarized for a decade.
-USDT and USDC moved faster than the ECB, cementing the dollar as the default unit of account in crypto, DeFi, tokenized securities, and cross-border settlement.
-Europe complained, regulated, debated, delayed — but did nothing structural.
 Until now.
-Ten of Europe’s largest banks have formed Qivalis, a consortium designed to launch a regulated euro stablecoin by 2026.
-For the first time, the euro will enter programmable finance not through a central bank digital currency, not through a fintech wrapper, but through a coordinated banking bloc acting as a private-sector monetary authority.
-This is not a product.
-It is a geopolitical correction.
+Ten of Europe’s largest banks have formed Qivalis, a consortium aiming to launch a regulated euro stablecoin by 2026.
+For the first time, the euro will enter programmable finance not through a central bank digital currency, not through fintech wrappers, but through a coordinated banking bloc acting as a private‑sector monetary authority.
+This is not just a product—it’s a geopolitical correction.

 Stability by Fragmentation